 Apart from complementing electricity generation, newer uses of RETs in different sectors of the economy are emerging.

 These developments underscore the many positive externalities that RETs production and use can have for developing economies.
-There is urgent need for government action to change current patterns of energy use with reliable, established RETs.

 C. PROMOTING A VIRTUOUS INTEGRATION OF RETS AND STI CAPACITY